-- 1. Frontages should include one or more of the following: - Residential lobbies with articulated building entries that provide a welcoming gesture to the street; - Common areas and/or sales or leasing offices generally flush with the elevation of the sidewalk; - Ground level residential units that are elevated above the grade of the adjacent sidewalk and/or that include other devices that protect the privacy of the unit (e.g., screen walls or elevated patio areas) from the street. - 2.
-Individual unit entries with stoops connecting to the public sidewalk are encouraged, provided that such entries function as a primary entrance to the unit, and that the stoop is not utilized as a rear balcony.
+- 1. Frontages should include one or more of the following: - Residential lobbies with articulated building entries that provide a welcoming gesture to the street; - Common areas and/or sales or leasing offices generally flush with the elevation of the sidewalk; amd - Ground level residential units that are at grade or elevated above the adjacent sidewalk should include other devices that protect the privacy of the unit from the street.
+If the average setback is less than three feet from the property line along a non-commercial street, ground floor residential uses should be raised a minimum of three feet above grade.
+In addition, setback areas adjacent to residential units should provide separation from the public right-of-way with decorative low fences, vegetation or other attractive barriers. - 2.
+If stoops are used, they should become an attractive addition to the ambience of the street and provide another layer of positive activities to the streetscape environment. - 3.
+Residential street fronts should incorporate landscaping in the front yard setback including planting beds, hedges, planters, etc. - 4.
+Ground level residential windows should generally be located

-- 3. Residential street fronts should incorporate landscaping in the front yard setback including planting beds, hedges, planters, etc. - 4.
-Ground level residential windows should generally be located at least 48 inches above the elevation of the sidewalk or include elements that protect privacy; bay windows are encouraged to encroach 24 inches into the setback area. - 5.
-Patio or street front gardens are also permitted within the setback area along residential street frontages, provided that they include entries at intervals no less than 50 feet and garden walls to provide a level of privacy, landscaping (e.g., hedges, vine pockets) to soften the wall.